 Lemuel Shattuck Hospital

 Lemuel Shattuck Hospital is a major teaching affiliate of the Tufts University School of Medicine, and is the only teaching hospital operated by the Massachusetts Department of Public Health.
 It is dedicated to providing quality health care to the people of Boston without regard to social or financial status.
 Acute inpatient medicine and a 6-bed Intensive Care Unit are the core of the hospital and the domain where Tufts Medical Center trainees in the Transitional Residency Program rotate.
 The Transitional Residency Program offers six months of inpatient Internal Medicine, one month of Neurology, one month of Ambulatory Care, and one month of Emergency Medicine at Tufts Medical Center.

 MetroWest Medical Center

 Metro West Medical Center is a 459-bed hospital that provides a continuum of pediatric and adult healthcare services to the 25-town MetroWest communities.
 There are nearly 400 physicians on staff at MetroWest, many whom are very involved in training our Residents and Fellows.
 Currently, Residents from our Obstetrics and Gynecology program as well as cardiology and gastroenterology fellows rotate here.
-Beginning July, 2013, internal medicine residents will also have rotations at MWMC.
+In July, 2013, internal medicine residents also began rotating at MWMC.